ultralytics/ultralytics/docs/guides/raspberry-pi.md

 ## Next Steps

 Congratulations on successfully setting up YOLO on your Raspberry Pi!
-For further learning and support, visit [Ultralytics](https://ultralytics.com/) and [KashmirWorldFoundation](https://www.kashmirworldfoundation.org/).
+For further learning and support, visit [Ultralytics](https://ultralytics.com/) and [Kashmir World Foundation](https://www.kashmirworldfoundation.org/).

 ## Acknowledgements and Citations